A formative experience:

 Eager to win a large contract as a Kaiser roll supplier, the customer turned to the specialists at FRITSCH.
 Rather than a classical style of Kaiser roll, the request for proposals specified a roll with irregular, relatively open pores in the crumb, following the trend towards baked goods of a more Mediterranean nature.
 Above all else, this would require the processing of relatively soft dough with long pre-proofing times.
 “Together, we developed the concept for how we could produce Kaiser rolls on our lines that meet the specifications of the RFP,” Dr. Butzek says.

 Using a divider was not an option since it would have been too risky that the high mechanical forces would compress the dough structure past the point of no return, from which it could no longer relax again properly.
 The gentlest way to prepare such an especially soft and sensitive dough is in a dough sheeting process.
 Furthermore, because dough sheeting lines exert minimal mechanical forces on the dough, the processing steps can be performed in quicker succession.

-The solution was developed together with the customer, who stayed in regular contact with the R&D Department and participated in many of the tests at the Technology Center in Kitzingen.
+The solution was developed together with the customer, who stayed in regular contact with the R&D Department and participated in many of the tests at the World of Bakery in Kitzingen.
 At the same time, new product ideas were developed along with the necessary tools.

 „At FRITSCH, we adapt the machine to the customer’s desired dough, and not the other way round“